Woodseats: Sport

-Woodseats is currently represented by two footballing teams; Woodseats FC and Woodseats B FC.
+Woodseats is currently represented by two football teams; Woodseats FC and Woodseats B FC.
 Both currently compete in the Sheffield & District Fair Play League.

 Parks

 Graves Park is situated around the area.
 Trees rise up on the hillside and the park is home to two playgrounds, tennis courts, golf course, animal farm, waterfall wood, and a large waterfall.

 In popular culture

 In the 1977 film The Price of Coal, a reference is made to a militant colliery at Woodseats where the officials are Communists and would not endorse a visit by royalty.
 In fact, there was no colliery at Woodseats at the time.